PiSpike/Aptos-ROV-2025/README.md

 # Joystick Controlled Raspberry Pi Robot

-This project was made for [MATE ROV](https://materovcompetition.org/) Ranger Class 2025 This project allows you to control motors and servos connected to a Raspberry Pi using a joystick connected to a Windows PC.
+This project was made for [MATE ROV](https://materovcompetition.org/) Ranger Class 2025. \n This project allows you to control motors and servos connected to a Raspberry Pi using a joystick connected to a Windows PC.
 Communication between the two systems happens over a local network connection.

 * **`top-side.py` (Windows Client):** Reads joystick input via Pygame, processes it, and sends it over TCP/IP.